isaacnmm/pestpolicy-hugo2XX/content/posts/how-and-when-to-trim-a-monkey-grass-border/index.md

 layout: post
 ---

-[Monkey](https://pestpolicy.com/how-and-when-to-trim-monkey-grass-border/) grass, often admired for its lush, evergreen foliage and neat clumping or spreading habits, is a staple in many landscape designs.
+[Monkey](https://pestpolicy.com/how-and-when-to-trim-monkey-grass-border/)grass, often admired for its lush, evergreen foliage and neat clumping or spreading habits, is a staple in many landscape designs.
 Whether used as a border, groundcover, or accent plant, its low-maintenance nature is a significant draw for gardeners.
 However, even the most low-maintenance plants benefit from occasional care, and monkey grass is no exception.

 Trimming, while not a frequent requirement, plays a crucial role in rejuvenating old growth, maintaining a tidy appearance, and promoting healthy new foliage.